recent posts

 3. Testing the API

-Use tools like Postman or curl to test your API endpoints.
+Use **Postman** or curl to test API endpoints.

 Common Challenges in Working with APIs

-• Rate Limiting: Some APIs restrict the number of requests within a time frame.
+• Rate Limiting: APIs restrict the number of requests within a time frame.

-• Error Handling: Handling various HTTP status codes and responses effectively.
+• Error Handling: Handle various HTTP status codes properly.

-• Authentication: Managing API keys, OAuth tokens, and other authentication methods.
+• Authentication: Managing API keys, OAuth tokens, and session authentication.

 • Data Parsing: Dealing with **nested** or **poorly formatted** JSON responses.